Nurlan Nigmatulin: Political career

-In 1999, he became the deputy akim of Astana.
+In 1999, he became the deputy äkim of Astana.
 From 2002 to 2004, he served as the Deputy Minister of Transport and Communications of Kazakhstan.
 In June 2004, Nigmatulin became the deputy head of the Executive Office of the President and the head of the Department of Organizational Control Work and Personnel Policy.
-On 19 January 2006, Nigmatulin was appointed as the akim of Karaganda Region.
-From 19 November 2009 to 24 September 2012, he served as the First Deputy Chairman of the Nur Otan.
+On 19 January 2006, Nigmatulin was appointed as the äkim of Qarağandy Region.
+From 19 November 2009 to 24 September 2012, he served as the First Deputy Chairman of the Amanat.

-On 3 April 2014, he was appointed as the head of the Presidential Administration of Kazakhstan.
-From October to November 2014, Nigmatulin served as the Acting State Secretary of Kazakhstan.
+On 3 April 2014, Nigmatulin was appointed as the head of the Presidential Administration of Kazakhstan.
+From October to November 2014, he served as the Acting State Secretary of Kazakhstan.